sopelj/hass-ember-mug-component/README.md

 ##### Does not automatically reconnect to Home Assistant after restart

 In some cases people have had issues with built-in adapters not re-connecting automatically after restarting Home Assistant and requiring the device to be in pairing mode to reconnect.
-It seems to be sufficient to open blutoothctl and try connecting/pairing the device from there to avoid this issue in future.
+It seems to be sufficient to open `bluetoothctl` and try connecting/pairing the device from there to avoid this issue in future.

 #### Connectivity or other issues with Bluetooth